hplawski/hplawski/README.md

 <p>Stay tuned for updates on my upcoming portfolio, where I’ll be showcasing these projects!</p>

 <h3>Seeking Opportunities 🚀</h3>
-<p>I am eager to apply my skills and knowledge in entry-level cybersecurity roles.
+<p>I am eager to apply my skills and knowledge in entry-level cybersecurity or related roles.
 I am particularly interested in positions such as:</p>

 <ul>
     <li>SOC Analyst (Tier 1)</li>